screamtracker/Behringer-X-Touch-Compact-FL-Script/README.md

 **Loop** toggles quantize On/Off which isnt helpful with no jog wheel to move clips around.

-**Master Fader** Who uses main monitor out? :man_facepalming: Master mixer mapped, bonus this fader is motorized :metal:

 **Banking** was weird.
 Jump +8 on first increment then +1 after.
 Jump back -16 with -1 afterwards :man_facepalming:
 Now it increments by a bank of 1 and you can crank it to track 8 in a quarter turn.

 **Channel Select** virtually shifts all faders +/- 1 without decent screen feedback.
 You get lost, quick.
-Moreso with the original banking method.
 Now I use it for marker jumps and it selects.
 0x30 for back 0x31 for forward.

+**Master Fader** Who uses main monitor out? :man_facepalming: Master mixer mapped, bonus this fader is motorized :metal:

 **Fader touch** now works and selects the touched track in the mixer.